Gennadiii/mobileAutomationDemo/readme.md

 * Each action taken by test should be logged.
 It eases debug process and logs could be used as bug description

 ## Reporters
-Currently 3 reporters are used:
+Currently 4 reporters are used:
  * console reporter
- * html reporter which creates "reporter" folder in project's root directory
+ * html reporter which creates "reporters" folder in project's root directory
+ * xml junit reporter which creates "reporters" folder in project's root directory
  * screenshot reporter which saves screenshots of failed tests into screenshots folder in root directory

 ## How to run against simulators